defau1tuser0/NumCog-Game/README.md

 ## About
 It's a simple addition of numbers game with some tweaks — which you’ll know when you run it 😉.
 It also has a colorful and stylized view — if your terminal can support it, that is.
+Also the code is mostly designed for Windows so sorry and bad luck if some features are not working

 ## Installtion Guide: